paolodenti/factoryjs/README.md

 * methods cannot be modified/added
 * no prototype duplication

-`myCounter.js` exports a factory function, creating a set of closures, behaving like a class, with the differences described above.
+`myCounter.ts` exports a factory function, creating a set of closures, behaving like a class, with the differences described above.